immibis/ID-Remapper/README.md

+After compiling this program, create a remap rule file, and use the following command syntax to run the program:

 java -cp <bin folder> Main <input world path> <output world path> <remap rule file path>

 The remap rule file is a text file with a list of IDs to change.
 It must look like this example: